loshmis/vanguard-docs/installation.md

 And that's it, Vanguard application will now be available at `yourdomain.com`, and all application files will be secured.

 Of course, if you want, you can place `public` Vanguard files (those files you have copied to `public_html` directory int Step 2) into any other folder/subfolder on your website, as long as you update the path to `autoload.php` and `app.php` files inside your `index.php` file.

+<a name="re-installing"></a>
+###Re-Installing The App

+Lets say that you have installed Vanguard application, but, for some reason, you want to re-install it and start from scratch.

+In that case, the easiest way is to just delete whole application and drop all DB tables and start the installation process again.
+However, in case that you have modified only one or two files, you don't have to delete and re-upload the whole app because of that.
+You simply can replace those modified files with original files from zip archive, remove the database and remove `.env` file from Vanguard's root folder.
+The `.env` file is the key here, since Vanguard will check if that file exist on every request and, if file does not exist, you will be redirected to installation wizard automatically.